 When PDPs function as e-commerce landing pages, they need to pull double duty.
 They must provide enough info to persuade shoppers to click “add to cart” AND be engaging enough to accurately introduce your brand.

 But you can rethink e-commerce landing pages entirely.
 Here’s how you can create pages that encourage store exploration from customers at every stage of the funnel.

 High-quality photos are important to capture shoppers’ interest.
 According to Google, 50% of online shoppers say imagery inspires them to make a purchase.
 However, high-res pictures of the product itself aren’t enough.

 What PDPs need in order to draw consumers in is authentic visual and social content — and not just of models.
-Engaging product pages should include user-generated content from users and influencers alike, and should showcase real people actually using the product, as in the example below from Parachute Home.
+Engaging product pages should include user-generated content from users and influencers alike, and should showcase real people actually using the product.
 Photos that show people using a product are 67% more likely to drive offline conversions, according to Pinterest.

 Customers are more likely to interact with brands that fit their lifestyle.
-Brands can share their unique take on lifestyle by featuring engaging user imagery on product pages.
+You can share your unique take on lifestyle by featuring engaging user imagery on product landing pages.